Toxic Shock Syndrome (TSS)

 Can toxic shock syndrome be prevented?

-Because reinfection is common, menstruating girls and women should not use tampons if they have had tampon-related TSS.
-You can also prevent TSS with proper and thorough wound care
+Because reinfection is common, don't use tampons if you have had tampon-related TSS.
+You can also prevent TSS with correct and thorough wound care.

 When should I call my healthcare provider?

 TSS may start like other infections.
 But it can quickly progress to a life-threatening disease.
 If a mild illness quickly becomes severe with whole-body symptoms, seek care right away.

 Toxic shock syndrome is a serious illness.
 It's a cluster of symptoms that involve many systems of the body.

 It can be caused by Staphylococcus aureus, Streptococcus pyogenes, or Clostridium sordellii.